'Pure evil': Hastings girl hit and dragged by car on walk home from school

 "Everything happened too fast that no licence plate number could be obtained," she said.

-"We're a tight knit community and it could only take an outsider to cause that accident and not own up to it."
+"We're a tight-knit community and it could only take an outsider to cause that accident and not own up to it."